 Allow the use of Power BI Rest APIs

-In the first 3 posts of this series we created Service Principal, we stored the details in Azure key Vault and finally created a flow to fetch those details.
-We are almost ready to actually set up the automation for creating workspaces.
-We have one more step to do, we need to allow the use of Power BI Rest APIs in our tenancy.
+In the first 3 posts of this series we created Service Principal, stored the details in Azure key Vault and created a flow.
+We have one more step to do, we need to allow the use of Power BI Rest APIs in our tenancy and then we will be ready to actually set up the automation for creating workspaces.

 This post is part of Power Automate and Power BI Rest API series